aedocoding/node-backend-template/README.md

 }
 ```

-- __post("/auth/login")__: will allow you to login with a user and become authenticated if your credentials are correct
+- __post("/auth/login")__: will allow you to login with a user and become authenticated if your credentials are correct as well the 2 required fields (username, password) being the correct data type.
 ```JavaScript
 ## What the body of the request should look like when logging in
 {